 Component structure is usually described with JSX.
 That makes it look like HTML template and you have a better sense how it will look like when it is rendered.
 But JSX is not a requirement for using React.
 Using React without JSX is especially convenient when you don’t want to set up compilation in your build environment.

-For each of those we create both .jsand .css file.
+For each of those we create both .js

 What some may find weird is that we will import CSS files into our components.
 That is possible because of our build tools and it enables more encapsulation of our components.
 Since each css file only used with one component.